Obama, Iraqi leader to strategize on fight to reclaim Mosul

 NEW YORK — President Barack Obama and Iraqi Prime Minister Haider al-Abadi will strategize about the upcoming offensive to take back the northern city of Mosul when they meet on the sidelines of the U.N.
 General Assembly.

 Increasingly, and not without irony, Iraq has become the bright spot in Obama's campaign against the Islamic State group, though profound challenges remain.
-In neighboring Syria, the chaotic civil war continues to plague efforts to defeat Islamic State extremists, but in Iraq, cooperation with Abadi's forces has helped the U.S.-led coalition wrest back half the territory that Islamic State once held, according to the U.S.
+In neighboring Syria, the chaotic civil war continues to plague efforts to defeat IS extremists, but in Iraq, cooperation with Abadi's forces has helped the U.S.-led coalition wrest back half the territory that IS once held, according to the U.S.

+"As we take away more of their territory, it exposes ISIL as the failed cause that it is," Obama said Monday, using another acronym for the extremist group.
+"And it helps to undermine their ideology, which over time will make it harder for them to recruit and inspire people to violence."

-Yet a key city remains under Islamic State control: Mosul, Iraq's second-largest city and the extremist group's stronghold in the country.
-An intensely difficult urban fight to oust Islamic State from Mosul is expected to ramp up in the next two to three months, following recent victories in reclaiming other Iraqi cities including Fallujah and Ramadi.
+Yet a key city remains under IS control: Mosul, Iraq's second-largest city and the extremist group's stronghold in the country.
+An intensely difficult urban fight to oust IS from Mosul is expected to ramp up in the next two to three months, following recent victories in reclaiming other Iraqi cities including Fallujah and Ramadi.

 Some 1 million people could be displaced by the battle in Mosul, U.S. and U.N. officials say.
 Washington considers the Iraqi government's handling of the displacement to be a major test case for reconciliation in Iraq, given the blend of sectarian groups with an interest in the northern city's future.